Privacy Notice/Subject Access Request

 If you want to have access to the data that the school holds about you, you need to make a ‘subject access request’, in writing to the Principal, to gain access to personal information that the school holds about them.
 The subject is the person that the data refers to.

 Personal data about a child belongs to that child, and not the child’s parents or carers.
-Parents/carers can make a request with respect to their child’s data where the child is not considered mature enough to understand their rights over their own data (usually under the age of 12), or where the child has provided consent.
+Parents/carers can make a request with respect to their child’s data where the child is not considered mature enough to understand their rights over their own data (usually under the age of 12), or where the school has obtained consent from the child.